Skip to content

 Environment Variables

-We are now going to amend some key variables which define how the WireGuard connection will be set up and behave, I have covered the basic settings here to get you up and running.
-You can find full details for each setting on the LinuxServer support pages.
+We are now going to amend some key variables which define how the WireGuard connection will be set up and behave, I have covered the key settings here to get you up and running.
+You can find a full list of variables on the WG-Easy GitHub.

 VariableValue